COVID-19 – Guidance for Everyone

 Take precautions if you are having a garage or yard sale.

 - Have a system set up to maintain physical distancing and protect yourself when taking payment for items.
-This means either erecting a plexiglass barrier or wearing personal protective equipment like a mask;
+This means either erecting a plexiglass barrier or wearing personal protective equipment like a mask.
+You should also consider forms of contactless payment such as e-transfers.

-- Ensure that you have hand sanitizer available for your use after handing cash; and
+- Ensure that you have hand sanitizer available for your use after handing cash.

 - If anyone is displaying symptoms associated with COVID-19, they should be asked to leave.